Jatin-code16/varitydoc/README.md

 ## 📌 Overview

-**DocVault** is a production-ready document verification system that ensures document integrity using SHA-256 cryptographic hashing.
+**VarityDoc** is a production-ready document verification system that ensures document integrity using SHA-256 cryptographic hashing.
 It provides a complete solution for registering documents, verifying their authenticity, and maintaining comprehensive audit trails—all deployed on Azure with fully automated CI/CD pipelines.

 ### 🎯 Key Capabilities